cbefus/Eynnyd/docs/source/guide/tutorials/error_handlers.rst

             raise UnAuthorizedAccessAttemptException("Must have an auth header to be granted access.") return request

-Our new request interceptor checks if there is a header keyed on "auth".
+Our new request :ref:`Interceptor` checks if there is a header keyed on "auth".
 If not it raises our named exception.
-Of course we probably want to do more validation on this header to confirm that even if it is present it is valid, but we can leave that to other interceptors (and out of this tutorial for simplicity).
+Of course we probably want to do more validation on this header to confirm that even if it is present it is valid, but we can leave that to other :ref:`Interceptor`s (and out of this tutorial for simplicity).

-The other thing we need to do, as expected is to register this request interceptor into our routes:
+The other thing we need to do, as expected is to register this request :ref:`Interceptor` into our :ref:`Route`s:

 .. code:: python